 - necessary changes within the learning environment, and

 - the location of District families within the community.

-In order to address all of these critical issues and factors, we are forming a Master Facilities Committee, including parents, students, employees, business and industry leaders, and other community members, to engage in large group conversation, as well as sub-committee discussions around:
+In order to address all of these critical issues and factors, we have formed a Master Facilities Committee, including parents, employees, business and industry leaders, and other community members, to engage in large group conversation, as well as sub-committee discussions around:

 - Finance subcommittee members will engage in conversations around District finances including the use of the General Fund, Physical Plant & Equipment Levy Fund (PPEL) and Secure and Advance Vision for Education Fund (SAVE), for use in financing improvements to our existing schools and possible future schools.